denizenslab/denizenslab.github.io/_news/republica_2025.md

 ---
 layout: post
-date: 2025
+date: 2025-05-28
 inline: true
 related_posts: false
 ---

-Keynote, NeuroAI - Language Representations in Humans and Machines, re:publica, Berlin
+"NeuroAI - Language Representations in Humans and Machines", a keynote by Prof. Deniz at re:publica, Berlin.